aplteam/MarkAPL/Docs/MarkAPL.md

 </dl>
 ~~~

-No <p> tags here because there is no blank line between the term and its definition.
+There are no <p> tags here because there is no blank line between the term and its definition.

-More complex example:
+A more complex example:
 ~~~
 Term 1